Boat Blog

 The morning was a leisurely float around islands and meanders as the rain gradually drifted away.
 A flock of waxwings caught bugs in the air right in front of us.
 High in the treetops an osprey eyed us nervously.
 We passed several heron rookeries, with egrets by the dozen and herons of all sorts in the trees and along the shoreline.

 One more bend and then our leisure came to an end.
-From the binoculars we could see a low railroad bridge set on many piers, clogged with flood-borne logs and the flash of whitewater.
+With the binoculars we could see a low railroad bridge set on many piers, clogged with flood-borne logs and the flash of whitewater.
 If there was no safe way through, our journey would be at an end.
 Visions of overturning and being sucked into a sieve of logs played in my mind.
 But we tied up on shore well above the bridge and walked a gravel road down to scout it out.
 We couldn't get too close to the water, just enough to see that there was a passage between the second and third piers open enough for us to make it through.

 Donning our life jackets and battening the hatches, we pushed out onto the water again.
 How maneuverable would our boat be in dodging obstacles?
 It seemed such a slug when we were on the flatwater heading downtown.
 The portage proved the boat was heavier than when we'd started.
 And yesterday afternoon's landing attempt showed how little power we had to paddle against this current.
 Drifting closer to the chute there would only be one chance.
 Pointing the bow forward down we went.
 In midstream we decided the right passage around that log looked better than the left.
 Paddle, paddle!
 We hit the edge of an eddy behind the bridge pier and it bought us enough time to move around the log with only a bump of our tail.
 Whew!
 I was glad to move on and see that bridge gradually recede around the bend.